 Theories continued to abound.
 Danny was a rumored drug dealer.
 Perhaps the homicides had been a drug deal gone bad.
 Ashley and her father didn’t get along.
 Maybe the girls murdered Ashley’s parents and then fled.
 Yet none of the theories held up to scrutiny.
 All the authorities knew for sure: A couple was dead, and two girls were missing.

 The local authorities launched a search for the teenagers.
 Nearby lakes, mine shafts, and quarries were searched to no avail.
 The search stretched far beyond Oklahoma's state lines, but to no avail.
 At least two convicted killers even confessed before recanting their statements.
 Soon, the case went cold.

-Then, in 2017, nearly a decade after that fateful December night in Oklahoma, there was a break in the case.
+Then, in 2017, nearly two decades after that fateful December night in Oklahoma, there was a break in the case.
 The Craig County Sheriff’s Department discovered a box of previously unknown notes and documents related to the investigation.
 The previous sheriff’s administration had reportedly stashed the documents.
 Among the cache were the names of witnesses and statements providing fresh leads.
 One of the most important pieces of evidence rediscovered was an insurance card found at the crime scene.
 The insurance card belonged to a woman who lived with a man named Phil Welch, who had borrowed her car around the time of the murders.